ChrisCodeHub/djangoSandpit/README.md

  - docker compose up                                --> to spin up an instance
  - when you spin up a container it will build it of the image is out of date vs the dockerfile
  - to get the basic djano app running from scratch
-     - docker compose up                            --> build and run
+     - docker compose up -d                         --> build and run, detach from container
      - docker exec -it djangosandpit-web-1 bash     --> start an ssh into the contaier
+     - inside the container:
-     - inside: python manage startproject proj1     --> create a djano project
+              - django-admin startproject proj1 .    --> create a djano project
               - python manage.py runserver 0.0.0.0:8000      --> start django, serve test page on 127.0.0.1:8000